 Rear-end collisions are often severe.
 When these crashes occur at high speed, they could result in serious injuries, steep medical bills, lost wages, and other accident-related expenses.
 If you have been involved with a rear-end crash, a consultation with a qualified car accident lawyer might be in order.

-At your free consultation, an attorney at our firm can advise you on the potential compensation you might receive from ICBC.
+At your free consultation, a lawyer at our firm can advise you on the potential compensation you might receive from ICBC.
 Below, we will review what to expect from these claims in general.
 Every case is different, though.
 For a careful evaluation of your claim, contact ICBC law firm Preszler Injury Lawyers.

 The specific damages available in your claim will depend on your losses in the accident.
 Each type of damage that occurs has limits set by the ICBC, so the total compensation could vary dramatically between claims.
 These damages and their limits include: